willahh/notizen/frontend/web/README.md

 99% of the time, the command to use is `npm start`.
 If you want to deploy the app into Github Page run `npm run deploy`.

+The vast majority of the code sit in frontend/common cause this is shared with frontend/desktop.

 ## Scripts
 * `start`: Start the project in local
 * `build`: Build the project in local